robur-coop/miou/book/src/retrospective.md

 It may happen then that we want to distribute a specific task to all our available domains.
-We cannot do this with `Miou.call`, which may, several times, assign the same domain for the task.
+We cannot do this with `Miou.call`, which may, several times, assign the same domain for a task.
 However, Miou offers a way to distribute the workload evenly across all your domains:
 ```ocaml
 let task () : int = (Stdlib.Domain.self () :> int)